 Mehrsa_blackandwhite

-Mehrsa Baradaran has been is an associate professor at Georgia Law since 2012.
+Mehrsa Baradaran has been an associate professor at Georgia Law since 2012.
 Previously, she taught at Brigham Young University, where she was named 1L Professor of the Year by the Student Bar Association.
-After earning a bachelor’s degree from Brigham Young University, she went on to study law at NYU, where she was an Academic Research Fellow at served as a member of the New York University Law Review.
+After earning a bachelor’s degree from Brigham Young University, Mehrsa went on to study law at NYU, where she was an Academic Research Fellow and served as a member of the New York University Law Review.
 Baradaran’s book How the Other Half Banks received significant media coverage and has been featured in The New York Times among other national and international news outlets.
+In this talk, she envisions a new take on an old banking system and a solution for America’s banking deserts.

 Jeb Byers